Digit112/Web-Quiz/README.md

 - `incorrect-answers` (optional): A list of incorrect answers which can be used by all children in addition to their own `incorrect-answers` lists and the lists on any intermediate groups.
 - `descendants-share-incorrect-answers` (optional; default `false`): If `true`, the answers to descendants of this group can appear as incorrect responses to other descendants of this group, when those other descendants are presented as multiple-choice.
 - `hidden` (optional; default `false`): If `true`, this group and its children will not be displayed and cannot be selected by the user.
 Use for groups with structural/logical purposes within a library.
 The questions can still be selected if a parent of the hidden group is enabled.
+- `substitutions` (optional): A dictionary specifying keys to be found and replaced for the purpose of checking correct answers, without affecting how the answers are displayed.
+Useful for applying minor transformations to large groups of questions.
+The search-and-replace is applied to a user's submission as well as to the answers of the current question prior to comparison.
+See [Substitution](#substitution).

 **The following traits may be inherited, and only effect a QuestionGroup's descendant Questions, not the QuestionGroup itself.** They may also be specified on individual Question objects, and their meanings are clarified below.